HIV/AIDS-Related Cancer: Types of Treatment

 Treatment of non-Hodgkin lymphoma

-The main treatments for HIV/AIDS-related NHL are chemotherapy, targeted therapy, and radiation therapy.
+The main treatments for HIV/AIDS-related NHL are chemotherapy, targeted therapy, immunotherapy, and radiation therapy.

 • Chemotherapy.
 Chemotherapy is the most common treatment for NHL.
 Previously, chemotherapy for HIV/AIDS-related NHL was given at lower doses because of the person’s weakened immune system.
 Now, with better ART, people with HIV/AIDS-related NHL can usually receive the same doses of drugs given to people with lymphoma who do not have HIV.

-A newer type of immunotherapy, called chimeric antigen receptor (CAR) T-cell therapy, can be effective in treating B-cell lymphoma that has come back after treatment or that has not responded to chemotherapy.
+• Immunotherapy.
+A type of immunotherapy, called chimeric antigen receptor (CAR) T-cell therapy, may be recommended.
 However, there is little known about how CAR T-cell therapy works in treating HIV/AIDS-related lymphoma.

 Learn more about treatment options for NHL.